Tools

 For both: tmux, neovim, ghostty, vimium-c.

-For work I have primarily has been using Go the past few years and I am very happy with the small and simple language.
+For work I have primarily been using Go the past few years and I am very happy with the small and simple language.

 I spent many years writing in Scala before that and have also used Python quite a bit.
 I enjoy both of these languages as well.